 "Good lawyers aren't cheap, and cheap lawyers aren't good!"

-Most "ticket lawyers" offer a very cheap fee that seems too good to be true.
-Like everything else in life, you get what you pay for.
-Does that low-priced traffic ticket lawyer handle hundreds of public intoxication cases each year?
-I do.
-Will a low-priced traffic ticket lawyer personally give you an initial consultation that consists of more than just quoting you a price?
-I will.
+Some lawyers offer a very low fee that seems too good to be true.
 Here are some important questions to consider when deciding which criminal defense lawyer to entrust with your case:

 How many public intoxication cases does the lawyer handle each year?

-If you don't mind having a lawyer who focuses on traffic tickets, and who only handles a few public intoxication cases each year, then you should hire someone else.
-On the other hand, if you would prefer a lawyer who devotes a large part of his criminal defense practice to public intoxication cases, and who successfully handles hundreds of public intoxication cases each year, then you should strongly consider hiring me.
+If you prefer a lawyer who devotes a large part of his criminal defense practice to public intoxication cases, and who successfully handles hundreds of public intoxication cases each year, then you should strongly consider hiring me.

 How involved will the lawyer be in my case?

-If you don't mind having to deal with an assistant or a secretary all the time, then you should hire someone else.
-On the other hand, if you want your lawyer to handle all aspects of your case, then you should strongly consider hiring me.
+If you want your lawyer to handle all aspects of your case, and to personally speak with you by phone and answer your emails, then you should strongly consider hiring me.

 How accessible will the lawyer be?

-If you don't mind waiting several days or weeks for a response to your voicemail or email message (if you get a response at all), then you should hire someone else.
-On the other hand, if you want your lawyer to respond to your calls or emails within 24 hours (if not immediately), then you should strongly consider hiring me.
+Your case is very important to you, and it is very important to me.
+If you want your lawyer to respond to your calls or emails within 24 hours (if not immediately), then you should strongly consider hiring me.

 Is the lawyer willing to try my case to a jury if necessary?

-If you don't mind having to plead guilty if the pretrial strategy does not result in a dismissal, then you should hire someone else.
-On the other hand, if you want a lawyer willing to take your case to trial if necessary and force the State to prove its case beyond a reasonable doubt, then you should strongly consider hiring me.
+Sometimes, things don't work out in the pretrial stage of the case.
+If you want a lawyer willing to take your case to trial if necessary and force the State to prove its case beyond a reasonable doubt, then you should strongly consider hiring me.

 How important am I to the lawyer?

-If you don't mind being just another name and case number on your lawyer's docket, then you should hire someone else.
-On the other hand, if you want a lawyer who understands your questions and listens to your concerns, who takes your case very seriously, and who always tries to exceed every client's expectations, then you should strongly consider hiring me.
+You are not just another name and case number on my docket.
+If you want a lawyer who understands your questions and listens to your concerns, who takes your case very seriously, and who always tries to exceed every client's expectations, then you should strongly consider hiring me.

 Call or email today for your FREE consultation

-Here's the best news of all: My pretrial legal fee for handling a public intoxication charge is one of the most competitive in the DFW and North Texas area, and it is a small price to pay if it helps you avoid a conviction that could be used against you by employers, landlords, mortgage lenders, insurance companies, schools, volunteer agencies, and others.
+My pretrial legal fee for handling a public intoxication charge is competitive in the DFW and North Texas area, and affordable for most budgets.
+It is a small price to pay if it helps you avoid a conviction that could be used against you by employers, landlords, mortgage lenders, insurance companies, schools, volunteer agencies, and others.

-We accept all major credit cards for payment of legal fees.
+We accept credit cards for payment of legal fees.